-In addition, Grand Valley State University and the Public Broadcasting Service have partnered with MEECS to create online support modules for second edition MEECS Units.
-The online support videos also demonstrate MEECS lessons being used in classrooms with students and can be used as virtual professional development for the units.
-These modules are free and available anytime to educators: MEECS Support on PBS Learning Media
+Lessons are available online at GoOpen Michigan.
+In addition, Grand Valley State University and the Public Broadcasting Service have partnered with MEECS to create online support modules for second edition MEECS collections.
+The online support videos also demonstrate MEECS lessons being used in classrooms with students and can be used as virtual professional development for the lessons.
+MEECS Support on PBS Learning Media

 MEECS Units and Materials